Skip to content

 Dataface field Maps to renderer behavior Allowed values Notes

-style.columns typed table-column config list List of column config objects Lets you choose columns explicitly and configure labels, formatting, width, alignment, header links, and inline sparks.
+style.columns per-column display config Mapping of column name → config object Lets you choose columns explicitly and configure labels, formatting, width, alignment, header links, and inline sparks.
+Use column_name: {} for a bare column with defaults.

 style.header_overflow header overflow behavior clip, truncate, wrap-two, or wrap Controls how long table headers clip, truncate with ellipsis, or wrap.